-Classes meet Monday and Wednesday, or Tuesday and Thursday evenings.
+Classes meet Monday & Wednesday, or Tuesday & Thursday evenings.
 There will be three (3) sessions or trimester for the year.
 First trimester begins in September and ends in November.
-Second semester begins in January and ends in May.
-There are 2 sessions for each semester.
+Second semester begins in December and ends in February and the third session begins in March and ends in June.